 Scott Merrill started the firm as a sole practitioner in 1990 and still sets its course as senior partner.
-The firm’s work spans a wide range of scales, a variety of building programs, and varied sites.
-Scott Merrill has for the last twenty five years, been the lead designer for the firm, and supervises the documents phase.
+The firm’s work spans a wide range of scales, a variety of building programs, and varied sites and settings.
+For the last thirty-three years, Scott Merrill has been the lead designer for the firm, and supervises the documents phase.
 Partners George Pastor and David Colgan have been involved with project management and design assistance for the last thirty years.
 James Michael, the youngest partner, has been with the firm for ten years.

 Scott Merrill’s first project received a national AIA Design Award in 1990.
 His first group of buildings received a national AIA Urban Design Award in 2000.
 The firm’s first public building, the Seaside Chapel, received a national AIA Design Award in 2004.
 The firm’s projects have been recognized for their design fifteen times by the Florida Association of the AIA.
 The firm’s work, as a whole, received the Arthur Ross Award from the Institute of Classical Architecture in New York in 2004.
 Scott Merrill received the Seaside Prize in 2012 and the Richard H. Driehaus Prize in 2016.